MargaridanarSousa/Learn_CMDL/index.md

 ## Usage

 The algorithm receives a .csv file such that:
-1.the first row of each column corresponds to the name of an attribute;
+1. the first row of each column corresponds to the name of an attribute;
-1.the other rows correspond to observations of that attribute.
+1. the other rows correspond to observations of that attribute.

 By executing the following .jar file:
 ```